Point of Sale

 These are the restaurant jobs that are universally relevant.

-Sample restaurant manager job description: A restaurant’s general manager, or GM, is responsible for overseeing operations.
-Duties include hiring and training staff, performing employee evaluations, bookkeeping, ordering inventory, and leading initiatives to grow the business, like marketing campaigns and partnerships.
+A restaurant’s general manager, or GM, is responsible for overseeing operations.
+In any restaurant manager job description, you should mention duties that include hiring and training staff, performing employee evaluations, bookkeeping, ordering inventory, and leading initiatives to grow the business, like marketing campaigns and partnerships.
+You should also include these role-specific responsibilities in your restaurant training manual.

-Why the role is important: The assistant manager serves as the general manager’s right hand ally.
+The assistant manager serves as the general manager’s right-hand ally.

 Top characteristics for an assistant manager:

-Why the role is important: The executive chef is in charge of the kitchen!
+The executive chef is in charge of the kitchen – one of the most important jobs in restaurants.

-Sample sous chef job description: While the executive chef is the kitchen’s strategy mastermind, the sous chef is responsible for executing the daily activities that are necessary in order to make that vision come to life.
-These tasks can include training and overseeing BOH staff, managing inventory, and preparing food, as needed.
+While the executive chef is the kitchen’s strategy mastermind, the sous chef is responsible for executing the daily activities that are necessary in order to make that vision come to life.
+These tasks can include training and overseeing back of house staff, managing inventory, and preparing food, as needed.

 Top characteristics for a Sous Chef: